opentelekomcloud-docs/cloud-search-service/api-ref/source/api_overview.rst

 API Overview
 ============

-The CSS API is a self-developed API that complies with RESTful API design specifications.
+The CSS API is a self-developed API that are complying with RESTful API design specifications.
 You can call CSS APIs to implement the CSS functions described in :ref:`Table 1 <css_03_0057__en-us_topic_0171174222_en-us_topic_0122640544_table27268632>`.

 .. _css_03_0057__en-us_topic_0171174222_en-us_topic_0122640544_table27268632: